SINGAPORE COURTS – CONVERSATIONS WITH THE COMMUNITY

 Litigation over Singapore’s environmental laws and regulations

 20. Singapore’s judicial approach applies legal frameworks consistently with the rule of law in the light of expressed policy objectives.
 An example of this approach is the High Court case of Ventura Navigation Inc v Port of Singapore Authority and others [1989] 1 SLR(R) 609 (“Ventura Navigation”).
 It concerned the grounding of a tanker in Malaysian waters resulting in the rupturing of its tanks and the escape of oil which polluted Singaporean waters.
-The case turned on the interpretation and application of legislation designed to address the problem of maritime oil pollution, namely, the Prevention of Pollution of the Sea Act 1971 (“the 1971 Act”) and Merchant Shipping (Oil Pollution) Act 1981 (“the 1981 Act”).(22)
+The case turned on the interpretation and application of legislation designed to address the problem of maritime oil pollution, namely, the Prevention of Pollution of the Sea Act 1971 (“the 1971 Act”) and Merchant Shipping (Oil Pollution) Act 1981 (“the 1981 Act”).
+(22)

-21. The High Court held that the plaintiff was liable for the oil pollution damage that resulted under s 14(1) of the 1971 Act,(23) which stated that where oil from any vessel flows or drifts into Singapore waters, the vessel owner is liable for all costs of the port authority’s measures to remove the oil pollutants and prevent any damage caused in Singapore as a result.(24) The vessel owner could not rely on a statutory limitation under the 1981 Act, which applied only to oil tankers given that the vessel was not carrying oil but other chemicals.
+21. The High Court held that the plaintiff was liable for the oil pollution damage that resulted under s 14(1) of the 1971 Act(23), which stated that where oil from any vessel flows or drifts into Singapore waters, the vessel owner is liable for all costs of the port authority’s measures to remove the oil pollutants and prevent any damage caused in Singapore as a result.(24) The vessel owner could not rely on a statutory limitation under the 1981 Act, which applied only to oil tankers given that the vessel was not carrying oil but other chemicals.

 22. Thus, the environmental rule of law operates by the consistent and logical application of laws meant to safeguard the environment, with a clear appreciation of the environmental purpose behind them.

-23. There is a further aspect I will touch on, namely regulations meant to ensure that companies do not misrepresent the ecological friendliness of their products and services – “greenwashing”.(25) To name just a few, consumers are empowered to sue corporations for an “unfair practice” under the Consumer Protection (Fair Trading) Act 2003, with the Second Schedule specifying that unfair practices include misrepresentations that goods or services have characteristics or qualities they do not have.(26) Appendix L of the Code of Advertising Practice – a self-regulating industry code of the Advertising Standards Authority of Singapore – states that the basis of any environmental claims made in advertisements and commercials must be “explained clearly and should be qualified where necessary” and claims of environmental friendliness must not be made unless the advertiser can “provide convincing evidence that their product will cause no environmental damage.”(27) And the Singapore Exchange’s Mainboard Rules include sustainability reporting requirements and ‘climate reporting’ requirements which are mandatory for listed issuers in the financial industry, agricultural industry, energy industry, buildings industry, and transportation industry (with climate reporting rules operating on a ‘comply and explain’ basis for all other listed issuers).
+23. There is a further aspect I will touch on, namely regulations meant to ensure that companies do not misrepresent the ecological friendliness of their products and services – “greenwashing”.(25) To name just a few, consumers are empowered to sue corporations for an “unfair practice” under the Consumer Protection (Fair Trading) Act 2003, with its Second Schedule specifying that unfair practices include misrepresentations that goods or services have characteristics or qualities they do not in fact have.(26) Appendix L of the Code of Advertising Practice – a self-regulating industry code of the Advertising Standards Authority of Singapore – states that the basis of any environmental claims made in advertisements and commercials must be “explained clearly and should be qualified where necessary” and claims of environmental friendliness must not be made unless the advertiser can “provide convincing evidence that their product will cause no environmental damage.”(27) And then the Singapore Exchange’s Mainboard Rules include sustainability reporting requirements and ‘climate reporting’ requirements which are mandatory for listed issuers in the financial industry, agricultural industry, energy industry, building industry, and transportation industry (with climate reporting rules operating on a ‘comply or explain’ basis for all other listed issuers).
 These include proper disclosures of how climate-related risks are likely to impact the company’s future financial position, performance, and balance sheet.(28)

 24. These rules keep corporate actors open and honest in their practices and transparent about the impact of climate change upon their industrial processes or their future financial position.
 The consistent, even-handed application of such rules by courts and regulators are part and parcel of the environmental rule of law, protecting the integrity of our marketplace by keeping corporate actors accountable to consumers, shareholders, creditors, and other interested stakeholders in wider society.